omghumre/JobSync/README.md

 # Company Recommendation Platform - "JobSync : Find your Dream Company"

+## Access the Application

+You can access the live application by visiting [JobSync Streamlit App](https://jobsync.streamlit.app).
+Simply follow the link to explore the platform, upload your resume, and receive personalized company recommendations.

 ## Hackathon Recognition

 This project achieved remarkable success at the **HackNITR hackathon at NIT Rourkela**, securing a position in the prestigious **top 10**.
 The acknowledgment reflects its innovation and utility in assisting job seekers to find their dream companies.